-Objective and link to strategy Operation Maximum opportunity Performance measures and assessment Base salary Salaries will be eligible for increases during The Committee is guided Not applicable.
-The purpose of the base the three-year period that the Remuneration by the general increase salary is to: Policy operates.
-The Committee reviews for the broader employee base salaries annual'y with any change population but may decide help recruit and retain typically effective from 1 January. to award a lower increase individuals of the necessary for Executive Directors or calibre to execute the The Committee will retain the discretion indeed exceed this to business strategy; to increase an individual's salary where recognise, for example, an reflect the individual's there is a significant difference between increase in the scale, scope, experience, role and current levels and a market competitive rate. or responsibility of the role contribution within the When determining base salaries and whether and/or to take into account Group; and to increase levels the Committee will take the relevant market movements. ensure fair reward for following into consideration: 'doing the Job' the performance of the individual Executive Director, the individua' Executive Director's experience and responsibilities; the impact on fixed costs of any increase; pay and conditions throughout the Group; and the economic environment.
-When setting the salary levels for the Executive Directors, in addition to the factors summarised above, salary levels paid by companies of a similar size and complexity to Mears are taken into account
+Objective and link to strategy Operation Maximum opportunity Performance measures and assessment Base salary The purpose of the base salary is to: help recruit and retain individuals of the necessary calibre to execute the business strategy; reflect the individual's experience, role and contribution within the Group; and ensure fair reward for 'doing the job'.
+Salarios will be eligible for increases during the three-year period that the Remuneration Policy operates.
+The Committee reviews base salaries annually with any change typically effective from 1 January.
+The Committee will retain the discretion to increase an individual's salary where there is a significant difference between current levels and a market competitive rate.
+When determining base salaries and whether to increase levels the Committee will take the following into consideration: - the performance of the individual Executive Director; - the individual Executive Director's experience and responsibilities; - the impact on fixed costs of any increase, - pay and conditions throughout the Group; and - the economic environment.
+When setting the salary levels for the Executive Directors, in addition to the factors summarised above, salary levels paid by companies of a similar size and complexity to Mears are taken into account.
+The Committee is guided by the general increase for the broader employee population but may decide to award a lower increase for Executive Directors or indeed exceed this to recognise, for example, an increase in the scale, scope, or responsibility of the role and/or to take into account relevant market movements.
+Not applicable.